openstack/taskflow/doc/source/jobs.rst

 ----------------

-**What:** Since atoms and engines are not currently `preemptable`_ we can not force a engine (or the threads/remote workers... it is using to run) to stop working on an atom (it is general bad behavior to force code to stop without its consent anyway) if it has already started working on an atom (short of doing a ``kill -9`` on the running interpreter).
+**What:** Since atoms and engines are not currently `preemptable`_ we can not force an engine (or the threads/remote workers... it is using to run) to stop working on an atom (it is general bad behavior to force code to stop without its consent anyway) if it has already started working on an atom (short of doing a ``kill -9`` on the running interpreter).
 This could cause problems